mattleibow/DeviceRunners/README.md

 There are a few packages in this repository, but the main ones are:

- - Visual test explorer/runner with `CommunityToolkit.DeviceRunners.Xunit.VisualRunner.Maui`
+ - Visual test explorer/runner with `CommunityToolkit.DeviceRunners.VisualRunners.Maui`
  - Headless test runner using XHarness with `CommunityToolkit.DeviceRunners.Xunit.XHarness.Maui`
- - UI Testing support with `Xunit.Extensions.UITest.Maui`
+ - UI Testing support with `CommunityToolkit.UITest.Xunit.Maui`

 ## Testing with the Visual Runner